haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Damage Transfer.
 While attached to a creature, the cloaker takes only half the damage dealt to it (rounded down), and that creature takes the other half.
 False Appearance.
 While the cloaker remains motionless without its underside exposed, it is indistinguishable from a dark leather cloak.
 Light Sensitivity.
 While in bright light, the cloaker has disadvantage on attack rolls and Wisdom (Perception) checks that rely on sight.
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 268

  STR DEX CON INT WIS
 6 (−2) 12 (+1) 12 (+1) 2 (−4) 13 (+1)